wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

 |-- LC2A_SRR1964644.fastq
 |-- LC2A_SRR1964645.fastq</pre>

+Let's have a look at the content of one of the fastq-files:

+<pre style="color: silver; background: black;">head -n 12 LB2A_SRR1964642.fastq
+@SRR1964642.1 FCC355RACXX:2:1101:1476:2162 length=90
+CAACATCTCAGTAGAAGGCGGCGCCTTCACCTTCGACGTGGGGAATCGCTTCAACCTCACGGGGGCTTTCCTCTACACGTCCTGTCCGGA
++SRR1964642.1 FCC355RACXX:2:1101:1476:2162 length=90
+?@@D?DDBFHHFFGIFBBAFG:DGHDFHGHIIIIC=D<:?BBCCCCCBB@BBCCCB?CCBB<@BCCCAACCCCC>>@?@88?BCACCBB>
+@SRR1964642.2 FCC355RACXX:2:1101:1641:2127 length=90
+NGCCTGTAAAATCAAGGCATCCCCTCTCTTCATGCACCTCCTGAAATAAAAGGGCCTGAATAATGTCGTACAGAAGACTGCGGCACAGAC
++SRR1964642.2 FCC355RACXX:2:1101:1641:2127 length=90
+#1=DDFFFHHHHGJJJJJIIIJIJGIIJJJIJIJJGIJIJJJJIJJJJJJIJJJIJJJJJJJGIIHIGGHHHHHFFFFFDEDBDBDDDDD
+@SRR1964642.3 FCC355RACXX:2:1101:1505:2188 length=90
+GGACAACGCCTGGACTCTGGTTGGTATTGTCTCCTGGGGAAGCAGCCGTTGCTCCACCTCCACTCCTGGTGTCTATGCCCGTGTCACCGA
++SRR1964642.3 FCC355RACXX:2:1101:1505:2188 length=90CCCFFFFFHHFFHJJJIIIJHHJJHHJJIJIIIJEHJIJDIJJIIJJIGIIIIJGHHHHFFFFFEEEEECDDDDEDEDDDDDDDADDDDD</pre>

+We see that for our first three runs we have information about the sampled read including its length followed by the nucleotide read and then a "+" sign.
+The "+" sign marks the beginning of the corresponding scores for each nucleotide read for the nucleotide sequence preceding the "+" sign.

 <h2 id="Third_Point_Header">Quality control using sickle</h2>

 Sickle performs quality control on illumina paired-end and single-end short read data using a sliding window.
 As the window slides along the fastq file, the average score of all the reads contained in the window is calculated.
-Should the average window score fall beneath a set threshold, sickle determines the reads responsible and removes them from the run.
-For more information you can check out https://github.com/najoshi/sickle/blob/master/README.md.
+Should the average window score fall beneath a set threshold, <a href="https://github.com/najoshi/sickle/blob/master/README.md">sickle</a> determines the reads responsible and removes them from the run.

 The following command can be applied to each of the four read fastq files: